 He put his hand to the side of his mouth and whispered:

 “Thanks, Steve,” I said.
 “I won’t.”

-I went out the screen door to the porch, and opened my still somewhat operable umbrella.
+I went out the screen door to the porch, and opened my somewhat operable umbrella.

 I still had the afternoon ahead of me.
-It would be nice to change out of my damp clothes and lie in bed and read for a while.
+It would be nice to change out of my damp clothes and lie in bed and read for a while, maybe take a nap.
 I set out through the rain.